jbracker/supermonad/README.md

 Examples for the use of the plugin with different kinds of monad generalizations are provided in the `examples` directory.
 All examples have their own separate cabal file and offer a version of the code with and without the use of supermonads.

+A minimal example of how to use supermonads can be found under `examples/monad/minimal`.
+It is a good entry point to play around with supermonads.

 [TravisBuildMaster]: https://travis-ci.org/jbracker/supermonad.svg?branch=master
 [TravisBuildDev]: https://travis-ci.org/jbracker/supermonad.svg?branch=dev